Aquatic Invasive Species

 Citizen Science Project

-In 2020, OASISS launched a citizen science initiative to help monitor for invasive mussels and clams in Okanagan lakes.
-The project achieved a total of 18 volunteers.
+In 2021, OASISS launched a citizen science initiative to help monitor for invasive mussels and clams in Okanagan lakes.
+Since then, OASISS has worked with over 50 volunteers!

-The project offered two types of volunteer positions during the summer.
-The first position sought homeowners who had private docks on Kalamalka, Wood, Okanagan, Skaha, and Osoyoos Lakes to monitor for zebra and quagga mussels.
-Volunteers received a pair of mussel monitors to be attached to their docks and were required to check them every two weeks.
+The project offers two types of volunteer positions during the summer.
+The first position seeks homeowners who have private docks on Kalamalka, Wood, Okanagan, Skaha, and Osoyoos Lakes to monitor for zebra and quagga mussels.
+Volunteers receive a pair of mussel monitors to be attached to their docks and are required to check them every two weeks.
+The second position seeks community members to conduct shoreline surveys for invasive clams on designated beaches on Osoyoos Lake.
+No invasive species of concern have been detected to date!

-We are looking forward to continuing the citizen science project in 2021!
-If you are interested in getting involved, check out our Volunteer Opportunities.
+We are looking forward to continuing the citizen science project in coming years.
+If you are interested in getting involved, check out our Volunteer Opportunities page.

-Thank you to the RBC Foundation for funding this important initiative.
+Thank you to the RBC Foundation for funding this important initiative in 2021.

 Volunteers checking mussel monitors